 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-If you'd like to know about the risks facing Criteo, we've discovered 1 warning sign that you should be aware of.
+On a final note, we've found 1 warning sign for Stratec that we think you should be aware of.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.